Take your passion for serving the last mile to the next level

 Kopernik Fellows are insightful, adaptive, entrepreneurial quick thinkers seeking hands-on experience in international development.
-Fellows volunteer for three months or more, either in the last mile or at Kopernik headquarters in Bali, Indonesia.
+Fellows volunteer for two months or more, either in the last mile or at Kopernik headquarters in Bali, Indonesia.

 In the last mile:

-- Kopernik Fellows work with our local partners in Asia, Africa, or the Pacific to support the implementation or assess the impact of a Kopernik project.
+Kopernik Fellows work with our local partners in the Asia-Pacific to support the implementation or assess the impact of a Kopernik project.

 At Kopernik HQ: